delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

   --name fabric-eventhouse
 ```

-The publisher doesn't select a consumer group.
+The publisher does not select a consumer group.
 Consumer groups are selected
 only by receivers such as the Eventhouse data connection.

 ### 2. Create the Eventhouse table and Avro mapping